EOFY

 • someone with a much stronger equity position (eg. family-assisted FHB)

-If that happened, we would still need somewhere to live.
+But we would still need somewhere to live.

-• geographically;
+– geographically;

-• between rental and ownership markets; and
+– between ownership and rental markets; and

-• across different price points.
+– across different price points.

 From my perspective as a renter, affordability wouldn’t necessarily improve just because there are fewer investors.
 In fact, the pressure could become even greater, through higher rents, longer commutes, or compromises on lifestyle and convenience.

-Tax Reform Will Likely Reshape Investor Behaviour
+Tax Reform Will Reshape Investor Behaviour

 One important thing to keep in mind is that markets rarely remain static after major policy changes.

-Even if tax reform does not fundamentally solve affordability issues, it can still significantly reshape investor behaviour across the property market.
+Whilst tax reform does not fundamentally solve affordability issues, it can still significantly reshape investor behaviour across the property market.

 1. Negative gearing reform may drive demand toward higher cash flow